AGRINFO AGRINFO logo

 In February 2025, the European Commission published a proposal to change certain parts of the Corporate Sustainability Due Diligence Directive 2024/1760 (CS3D) to reduce the regulatory burden and potential negative economic impacts on companies.
 This is the Directive that establishes due diligence obligations for large companies, meaning they must identify, prevent, and bring to an end any adverse impacts on human rights and the environment that arise from their operations across the entire value chain.

-This proposal intends to focus due diligence on any adverse impacts related to the direct business partners of large companies, and to reduce the amount of information requested from indirect business partners.
+This proposal in principle focuses due diligence on any adverse impacts related to the direct business partners of large companies, and aims to reduce the amount of information requested from indirect business partners.
 It also recommends that the new requirements apply 1 year later than initially foreseen (from mid-2028).
+The proposed changes are currently being reviewed and amended by the Council of the EU (Member States) and the European Parliament.

 Proposal [2025/0045] for a Directive amending Directives 2006/43/EC, 2013/34/EU, (EU) 2022/2464 and (EU) 2024/1760 as regards certain corporate sustainability reporting and due diligence requirements